asreview/asreview/docs/source/simulation_cli.rst

 .. option:: --init_seed INIT_SEED

-    Seed for setting the prior indices if the prior_idx option is not used.
-If the option prior_idx is used with one or more index, this option is ignored.
+    Controls the random selection of papers to train the model on, if :code:`prior_idx` is not specified.
+The value specified determines the random sequence of prior indices by row numbers.
+If :code:`prior_idx` is specified, the :code:`--init_seed` argument is ignored.